Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 3. Social experiences

-Many location-based VR experiences are designed for groups, encouraging teamwork and social interaction.
+Many location-based VR experiences are designed for groups, thereby promoting teamwork and social interaction.

 Disadvantages